 LethbridgeNewsNOW has had discussions with the original owners of the various A-1 Pizza locations around the region, who have a message for their valued customers.

-The original owners, Mohammad Iqbal and Khalid Abrar, sold the Pincher Creek and Coaldale locations about a year ago to the current owners, Waqas Akhtar, Pervaiz Akhtar and Shafqat Hussain.
+The original owners, Muhammad Iqbal and Khalid Abrar, sold the Pincher Creek and Coaldale locations about a year ago to the current owners, Waqas Akhtar, Pervaiz Akhtar and Shafqat Hussain.
 It is only the Pincher Creek location, that has the Health code violations.

-Mohammad and Khalid want to assure their customers that there are no Health code issues at the Taber and Medicine Hat locations.
+Muhammad and Khalid want to assure their customers that there are no Health code issues at the Taber and Medicine Hat locations.